-Fluids and pus
+20. Fluids and pus

-These are taken from the fallopian tubes, tubo-ovarian and Bartholin's abscesses, etc. during surgery.
+Page 35 of 131 Author J Dixon / POT Approved by: HODs Document Reference: PDUSERHBK Version 21 These are taken from the fallopian tubes, tubo-ovarian and Bartholin's abscesses, etc. during surgery.
 Minimum volume 1mL.
 Collect into a sterile white topped universal.
-Page 33 of 116 Author J Barker / POT Approved by: J Beech Document Reference: PDUSERHBK Version 16 Specimens should be transported and processed as soon as possible.
+Specimens should be transported and processed as soon as possible.
 If processing is delayed, refrigeration is preferable to storage at ambient temperature.

-Pernasal and postnasal swabs for whooping cough - use pernasal swab with flexible ultrafine wire shaft Amies charcoal transport medium.
+21. Pernasal and postnasal swabs for whooping cough - use pernasal swab with flexible ultrafine wire shaft Amies charcoal transport medium.
 Collect before antimicrobial therapy where possible.